My Own History with Alden Mason: A remembrance of a brave and bumptious life.

 In 1990, the gallery published a catalog on his "Courtship Series" with essays by Gerald Nordland and Bruce Guenther.
 In the forward I wrote, "Each new body of work seeks to explore uncharted territory.
 Each new painting promises to better translate his observations into a painterly language.
 Being summoned to Alden’s studio to view 'the most marvelous painting yet' has become a familiar and personal joke between us.
 Yet each time I hear excitement register in his voice over a new painting I am reminded that his lack of complacency keeps him vital."

 My gallery represented Mason from 1983 to 1996.
-We did nine shows of paintings and drawings with him in that time and I am grateful for everyone.
+We did nine shows of paintings and drawings with him in that time and I am grateful for every one.
 Since 2003, Mason has been represented by Foster/White Gallery.

 In 2008, we collaborated with Foster/White Gallery to produce two simultaneous exhibitions of Alden Mason's work in our two side-by-side galleries.
 Foster/White, because they represented the artist, showed his recent works in acrylic on canvas, or watercolor on paper.
+We showed his earlier work in an exhibition titled "Burpee Garden; Revisited: Paintings 1973-1976."
+Two of the paintings in our show were among those works Alan Stone acquired, then exhibited, and held onto for the intervening thirty-five years.
+We were pleased to present them for the first time in Seattle.
+In addition, we showed several "Burpee Garden" paintings and watercolors on resale from local private collections.